What is Quantitative DTI?

 Quantitative DTI measures water molecules as they move along the brains nerve pathways.
 In the brain, nerve cells are called “axons” and water moves in a specific direction along these pathways.
-Diffusion Tensor Imaging is a method in which we can watch how water moves along the nerves or what is called FA or fractional anisotropy.
+Diffusion Tensor Imaging is a method in which we can measure how water moves along the nerves or what is called FA or fractional anisotropy.
 If a disruption in the water pathway is detected, we know that there is an injury or damage in that specific area of the brain.

 The best way that Quantitative DTI testing can be performed is to have a powerful 3.0T MRI system with specific advanced neurological software and data processing capabilities.
 Most facilities in the Gulf South region offer only 1.5T MRIs.
-By using this powerful 3.0T MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 48 distinct areas to examine the white matter of the brain looking for nerve damage.
+By using this powerful 3.0T MRI machine, with the necessary software and professional expertise, radiologists segment brain DTI scans into 48 distinct regions to examine the white matter of the brain looking for nerve damage.